Tech for Retail 2025 Workshop: From SEO to GEO – Gaining Visibility in the Era of Generative Engines

 Remarketing

-Remarketing targets users who have already visited your site but didn’t convert.
-It’s an effective way to reach people who are already interested in your products or services.
+This approach involves targeting users who have already visited your site but did not complete the conversion journey.
+It is a particularly effective tactic because you are re-engaging people who have already demonstrated an interest in your products or services.

 Conclusion